Central Oregon Coast Cave Tells a Varied Geologic Tale

 Upper Lane County - Florence to Yachats Virtual Tour

-(Yachats, Oregon) – At Neptune State Park, in the dramatic stretch of beaches and cliffs between Yachats and Florence, there’s a simple cave in the cliffs.
+(Yachats, Oregon) – At Neptune State Scenic Viewpoint, in the dramatic stretch of beaches and cliffs between Yachats and Florence, there’s a simple cave in the cliffs.
 As far as caves go, it’s just a tad more interesting than many on the Oregon coast because of the odd colors within, and the fact it’s actually big enough for you to walk inside.

 The cave tells a larger, stranger tale, however, as do the chunks of rock surrounding it.
 It's an ancient story of towering volcanoes and some underwater eruptions, searing lava flows, continents drifting over millions of years, and of little creatures doing remarkably large-scale damage.